 • Ensures you receive the earliest effective date possible

-What are the new options for review?
+What are the options for review?

 Option 1: Higher-Level Review